Switch/Case Statement Syntax

 case starts_with ("b") then form.emailList set_value "y@gmail.com"

-• Example - Split the assets that match the query by the value of fieldA, and use that value to determine the value of the tag.
+• Example - Split the assets that match the query according to the value of fieldA, and use that value to determine the action form tag_name.

 Changing your password will log you out immediately.
 Use the new password to log back in.